Andrettin/Wyrmsun/readme.txt

 - Added Teuton Town Hall (graphics by Jinn).
 - Added Celt Farm (graphics by Jinn).
 - Germanic farms now correctly drop food items when destroyed.
-- Added Dwarven Stronghold (graphics by Jinn).
+- Added Dwarven Bastion (graphics by Jinn).

 * Civilizations
 - The Gnomes now use Dwarven units for the types of unit they lack.